henrysky/astroNN/docs/source/tools_apogee.rst

    # original_spectra can be multiple spectra at a time
    spectra_blue, spectra_green, spectra_red = chips_split(original_spectra, dr=14)

 `chips_split()` will delete the gap between the detectors if you supply raw spectra.
-If you give gap deteleted spectra, then the function will simply split the spectra into three.
+If you give gap deleted spectra, then the function will simply split the spectra into three.

 ------------------------------------